-Anders Warming, Mini’s chief designer, left the Bavarian car manufacturer a few years back to work for Beiqi Foton.
+Anders Warming, Mini’s chief designer, has left the Bavarian car manufacturer where he has worked for the past 16 years to join Chinese-backed carmaker Borgward in the position of a Board Member for Design.
 His current creations are in direct competition with the cars he used to design in Germany.
 The story is similar with Gert Hildebrand, Warming’s predecessor in Mini who left to join Qoros Automotive, a joint venture between Chery and Israel Corp.

 Well, for starters there’s the challenge itself.
 Being offered more money is one thing, but when you reach a certain point, it really doesn’t matter anymore.
 The possibility of working for a rising car manufacturer that is still finding itself is thrilling and exhilarating.
 Established car manufacturers such as Audi and BMW already have a corporate face and know what they want.
 The designer isn’t free to fully express himself because he has to follow certain guidelines and adhere to stricter rules.
 He can contribute and show off his work only as much as the company lets him.

 It’s different with a Chinese car manufacturer.
 The designer is directly involved in the process and is shaping the company in real time.
 He is setting it on a certain path for the future, and for a rising executive talent knowing that you’re leaving some mark is perhaps the greatest accomplishment of all.
 It’s not about money, but about the fact that you will be remembered as one of the first people who started it all.